victorkingi/sally/setup/Setup.md

 5. During the script execution, you will be required to create a password for each node instance.
 Use `helloworld` as the password.
 If you would like to change it, you will have to change the script at `line 9`.<br /> `echo "MY_NEW_PASSWORD" >> password.txt;`.

-6. When the above script exists successfully, you can now run `initialise.sh`
+6. When the above script exists successfully, you can now run `initialise.sh` which will tell `geth` to use the genesis file  `year3project.json`.

-4. Run `mvn install:install-file -Dfile="src/main/resources/lib/OpenPseudonymiserCryptoLib.jar" -DgroupId="com.open-pseudonymiser" -DartifactId="open-pseudonymiser" -Dversion="1.0.0" -Dpackaging="jar"` from the root source directory to install `OpenPseudonymiser.jar` as a `mvn local repository dependency`.
-4. If you do not wish to compile the source code, find the jar file in releases.
-Run `java -jar healthcare-data-simulators-x.x-SNAPSHOT.jar` from releases.

-###### NB:- The jar files in step 2, 3 & 4 will be extracted from `main/resources/lib` folder to a `lib` folder for execution.

-## Contributors
-Vlad Andrei Bucur - vladbucur2000
-George Edward Nechitoaia - georgeedward2000 <br>
-Victor Traistaru - Wyktorrr  <br>
-Ena Balatinac - ennaena <br>
-Victor Kingi - victorkingi

-## License
-This software is being developed under the MIT License.
+7. Create folder inside `ethereum` called `bnode` and run `../../geth/bootnode -genkey boot.key`.
+To start the boot node, run `../../geth/bootnode -nodekey "boot.key" -verbosity 7 -addr "127.0.0.1:30301"` while still inside `ethereum/bnode/` folder.
+An enode string will be generated in the terminal with this syntax `enode://xx@127.0.0.1:0?discport=30301`.
+Copy it and update the `start_node_x.sh` scripts with it incase they are not the same.

+8. While in root directory, `year3_project_code`, run each `start_node_x.sh` script in a separate terminal to start all geth nodes.